 When The United Nations (UN) asked the leaders of the world to make a set of promises called the Sustainable Development Goals (SDGs), their goal was to make the world a better place.

-We feel that children should understand them because they will be the grown-ups in 2030 when the time comes to decide of the goals worked, or not.
+We feel that children should understand the SDGs because they will be the grown-ups in 2030 when the time comes to decide of the goals worked, or not.
+They are, in fact 17 promises we are making to the children of today, or the grown-ups of tomorrow..

-Tell us what you or your business does.
-We’ll map it to an SDG and help you create content that explains it to our young audience and their grown-ups.
-Subscribe a classroom of your choice so they get to read it.
-This will bring to life the context of the SDGs for everyone.
+Your company purpose should inform your business strategies to drive growth.
+We’ll map it to an SDG and help you create content that explains it to our young audience and their grown-ups and measure the progress of your involvement.

 The goals, or Promises, are a combination of ambitions and challenges to all countries, rich and poor.
 Countries will do what they can in the best ways possible for them.
 This really means that there is no common starting point.